OpenMined/Bootcamps/Beta-Bootcamp/README.md

 <br>
 <p align='center'>Welcome to the Beta Bootcamp!</p>
-<p align='center'>Find all the information you need before, during and after the Beta bootcamp here.</p>
+<p align='center'>Find all the information you need before, during and after the Beta Bootcamp here.</p>
 <p align='center'>This is a living document that will be regurlarly updated.
-If you are looking for any information about the Beta bootcamp, check here first.</p>
+If you are looking for any information about the Beta Bootcamp, check here first.</p>

 <br>